maddc0de/mocking-bites/README.md

 - diagramming tools: excalidraw.com asciiflow.com

-- **mocking** - technique for creating fake classes fo testing purposes control input and what methods to call on the class, assert on the output, contact fake objs
+- **mocking** - technique for creating fake classes for testing purposes. control input and what methods to call on the class, assert on the output, contact fake objs

 - **dependency injection** - creating doubles and injecting it in the initializer in a class

 - shorthand syntax:
-for calling a fake class object: `double :class_object` for calling a fake class object with a method: `double :class_object, method_name: output` for precise testing of arguments given: `allow(*class_object*).to receive(*:method_name).with(*argument*).and_return(*output*)`   # => `allow` won't check that method has been called
+for calling a fake class object: `double :class_object`

+for calling a fake class object with a method: `double :class_object, method_name: output`

+for precise testing of arguments given: `allow(*class_object*).to receive(*:method_name).with(*argument*).and_return(*output*)`   # => `allow` won't check that method has been called
                                         `expect(*class_object*).to receive(*:method_name).with(*argument*).and_return(*output*)`  # => `expect` will check that method's been called at the end of test